netgen/ezplatform-search-extra/docs/reference/installation_instructions.rst

 Installation instructions
 =========================

-To install Site API first add it as a dependency to your project:
+To install eZ Platform Search Extra first add it as a dependency to your project:

 .. code-block:: shell

-    $ composer require netgen/ezplatform-site-api:^2.5
+    $ composer require netgen/ezplatform-search-extra:^1.0

-Once Site API is installed, activate the bundle in ``app/AppKernel.php`` file by adding it to the ``$bundles`` array in ``registerBundles()`` method, together with other required bundles:
+Once Search Extra is installed, activate the bundle in ``app/AppKernel.php`` file by adding it to the ``$bundles`` array in ``registerBundles()`` method, together with other required bundles:

 .. code-block:: php